vashu-kashyap/Weather-Sense/README.md

 ### Useful resources

-- [openWeather Api](https://openweathermap.org/api) - This Api help for fecthing data of weather and also help me for reverse geocoding.
+- [openWeather Api](https://openweathermap.org/api) - This Api help for fetching data for weather and also help me for reverse geocoding.

 ## Author